 In part I think that might be because some of these names are costume designers and not fashion designers per se – generally the names of the designers I didn’t recognise proudly shared a display label with the person who had worn or modelled the garment – Milla Jovovich appeared several times, as did Cindy Crawford and Naomi Cambell, while film stars included Sophia Loren and her favourite Fendi leopard skin coat, a heavy satin evening dress designed for Gina Lollobrigida, the pyjama set worn by Claudia Cardinale in The Pink Panther, the “Cassock dress” worn by Ava Gardner in The Barefoot Contessa, and a suit worn by Pierce Brosnan as James Bond.

 But never mind who wore them.
-The exhibition is a little girl’s dream, as evidenced by the hoardes of them prancing through the space, merrily flouting the chiffon ballgowns and stroking the fur despite the signs everywhere saying DO NOT TOUCH and taking selfies next to the Versace chain mail mini dress.
+The 60 Years of Made in Italy exhibition is a little girl’s dream, as evidenced by the hoardes of them prancing through the space, merrily flouting the chiffon ballgowns and stroking the fur despite the signs everywhere saying DO NOT TOUCH and taking selfies next to the Versace chain mail mini dress.
 Alternatively they took solemn photos of the dresses themselves, frowning closely at the stitching.
 These really were little girls, of about seven or eight – they’re going to grow up so stylish, judging by the attention to detail they were showing.